Rafael-Kauati/sio-project/delivery1/README.md

 ```
 <hr>

-To create a new organization :
+To create a new organization (this command assumes that the credentials are stored as a json content) :
 ```bash
 bash rep_create_org "Org4" "anon3" "anon3" "anon3@example.com" "credentials"
 ```